- Departmental legislative framework

 - Meet all other employment and participation conditions of the traineeship program.

 How do I apply?

 DHS is committed to developing a diverse and inclusive workplace which is representative of the wider community.
-Eligible applicants identifying as Aboriginal and Torres Strait Islanders, LGBTIG or with disability are encouraged to apply.
+Eligible applicants identifying as Aboriginal and Torres Strait Islanders, LGBTIQ or with disability are encouraged to apply.
 For more information, full eligibility criteria or to apply, please refer to Maxima.